phaserjs/phaser/README.md

 * New Create stub added for the custom build process.
 Cuts file size by 8KB.
 * You can now exclude the FlexGrid from custom builds, saving 15KB.
 * The ScaleManager no longer creates a Phaser.FlexGrid if the class isn't available (i.e. excluded via a custom build)
+* Time.suggestedFps is now defaulted to Time.desiredFps for the first few frames until things have settled down (previously it was `null`) (thanks @noidexe #2130)
+* Text with anchor 0.5 and word wrap would have an extra space added to its width calculations, this is now adjusted for (thanks @nickryall #2052 #1990)

 ### Bug Fixes